PolarPayne/ppgr/README.md

 ## Installing
 `ppgr` is available through pip, installation is as easy as `pip install ppgr`.

-Although `ppgr` is currently only tested with Python 3.5 on Ubuntu 16.04, but it should work on all machines that have a relatively new version of Python 3 and a sane-ish terminal emulator.
+`ppgr` should work with all machines that have Python 3.4 or newer and a sane-ish terminal emulator.

 *DO NOT* expect the APIs (CLI or otherwise) to be stable during the 0.x.x versions.
 I will follow semantic versioning to at least some degree.